splashkit/splashkit.io-starlight/README.md

 ## Introduction

 Welcome to the official documentation for the SplashKit SDK on the Starlight framework!
-This README markdown script will guide you through the installation process and provide an overview of the features and functionalities of the SDK.
+This README will guide you through the installation process and provide an overview of the features and functionalities of the SDK.

 ## Deployment Status